monktastic/blog/pages/dream/overview.md

 * Etc.

-Do these things when you *least* feel like it; when they seem *most* radical.
+Do these things when you *least* feel like it; when they seem *most* radical and unwarranted.
 Ideally, you should do them continuously.
 By doing so, you may begin to detect how apparently external problems are closely mirrored by "internal" processes.
 Allow for the strange possibility that healing one might heal the other and see where that takes you.

 And remember that *loving* people doesn't preclude your taking appropriate action against them -- whether in the form of protesting, or imprisoning,